 - Human Rights Campaign is the United States' largest national lesbian, gay, bisexual and transgender civil rights organization.

 POLLING DATA: Support for marriage in Virginia has increased in the past six years.
-Now, 45% of Virginians say they support marriage for same-sex couples, while in 2006, 57% of residents voted in favor of restricting marriage to different-sex couples.
-(Times-Dispatch, March 2013)
+Now, 56% of Virginians say they support marriage for same-sex couples, including 75% of Democrats and 56% of Independent voters.
+(The Washington Post, May 2013)

 NUMBER OF SAME-SEX COUPLES: According to The Williams Institute's analysis of the 2010 U.S. Census, 14,243 same-sex couples are living in Virginia, representing 4.7 same-sex couples per 1,000 households.

 Blog Posts Related to Virginia

 Today, September 3, 2013, the same-sex spouses of U.S. service members finally became eligible for the legal respect and protections that marriage extends to the spouses of all other members of the U.S. military.
 Check out photos of spouses receiving their military ID cards for the first time!

 For support in dealing with the harms of DOMA, Genevieve and Stacey, who promised their commitment to each other last year in Emery, California have turned to the American Military Partner Association, an organization dedicated to supporting LGBT military families and speaking out against DOMA.

 This week, new polls were released demonstrating majority support for the freedom to marry in three states where same-sex couples currently do not have the freedom to marry.
 Check out the inspiring results from Arizona, Michigan, and Virginia!

 Resources Related to Virginia